randy408/libspng/docs/decode.md

 Calculates decoded image buffer size for the given output format.

-An input file must be set.
+An input PNG must be set.

 # spng_decode_image()
 ```c